 Angel Finance as a Business Funding Option

-Business angel investment can provide first-time equity fundraisers with significant early stage investment support, and guidance from experienced entrepreneurs.
+Business angel investment can provide first-time equity fundraisers with significant early stage investment support, and guidance from experienced entrepreneurs or business plan consultants.
 As a recent article in the Financial Times shows equity investment in small business at a record level, this article provides further guidance as to your options in this regard.

 If you are looking for financial input and guidance from experienced individual investors, angel finance could be for you.
 Angels are usually wealthy entrepreneurs, and dealing with them is less formal than with other forms of equity finance.
 But they are individual